fremdie/ZURI-Carousel/README.md

 - Vanilla JavaScript

 ### What I learned
-With this assignment, i learnt basic JS, and how to build a carousel.
+With this assignment, I learnt basic JS, and how to build a carousel.

 ### Continued development

-Learna and practice more JavaScript by completing assignments and building projects.
+Learn and practice more JavaScript by completing assignments and building projects.

 ### Useful resources